marpple/rune/docs/tutorial/enable.md

 }
 ```

-Now, if `BallView` does not implement `targetClassName`, developers will receive an error message like "S2345: Argument of type this is not assignable to parameter of type DeletableViewInterface.
-Property targetClassName is missing in type BallView but required in type DeletableViewInterface."
-This guides developers to implement it.
+Now, if `BallView` does not implement `targetClassName`, it will throw an error such as `TS2345: Argument of type this is not assignable to parameter of type DeletableViewInterface.
+Property targetClassName is missing in type BallView but required in type DeletableViewInterface`, guiding developers to implement it mandatorily.

-Below is an example of inter-object communication, where `Deletable` asks `View` if it can be removed and deletes accordingly, with interfaces and implementations added:
+Here's an example of object communication, where `Deletable` asks `View` if it can remove, and an interface with implementation was added.

 ```typescript
 interface DeletableViewInterface extends View<object> {